shakhor-shual/walkman-gitops-example/README.md

  operation of assigning variables, performed according to basic rules and using the syntax of Unix shell string operations

--The body of the script consists of one root and (optionally) several execution sections
+- The body of the script consists of one root and (optionally) several execution sections

--The root section begins immediately after the shebang line and contains a directive area and (optionally) a variable assignment area
+- The root section begins immediately after the shebang line and contains a directive area and (optionally) a variable assignment area

--Each executive section begins with a label of the form ~SOME_LABEL_NAME and contains only the variable assignment area; the use of directives in executive sections is not allowed
+- Each executive section begins with a label of the form ~SOME_LABEL_NAME and contains only the variable assignment area; the use of directives in executive sections is not allowed

--The absence of executive sections in the script is allowed only if this script loads (from any git repo) other deployment scripts which containing executive sections
+- The absence of executive sections in the script is allowed only if this script loads (from any git repo) other deployment scripts which containing executive sections

--The number of execution sections in a deployment script (if it have execution sections) MUST BE EXACTLY EQUAL to the number of project stages (i.e. the number of sub-folders in project folder, which containing files of these stages)
+- The number of execution sections in a deployment script (if it have execution sections) MUST BE EXACTLY EQUAL to the number of project stages (i.e. the number of sub-folders in project folder, which containing files of these stages)

--The names of variables in the executive sections MUST BE SAME(*) with the names of the variables used in the stage files (as example: for the executive section that controls the Terraform used stage, the naming for section variables must coincide with the variables names used in terraform.tfvars file of stage)
+- The names of variables in the executive sections MUST BE SAME(*) with the names of the variables used in the stage files (as example: for the executive section that controls the Terraform used stage, the naming for section variables must coincide with the variables names used in terraform.tfvars file of stage)

-- (*Exception!): executive section can contain variables with arbitrary names if @@self annotation  was used to assign them.
+- (*): executive section can contain variables with arbitrary names if @@self annotation  was used to assign them.
 Such variables are considered stage return values and are not used by Walkman to initialize internal stage variables

--Variable values assigned in the execution section will be used by Walkman to set the values of internal stage variables (i.e. for Terraform stages this literally means that Walkman will generate a variable.tf file for the stage with the specified values)
+- Variable values assigned in the execution section will be used by Walkman to set the values of internal stage variables (i.e. for Terraform stages this literally means that Walkman will generate a variable.tf file for the stage with the specified values)

-# Syntax extensions over basic Shell syntax
+### Syntax extensions over basic Shell syntax
 To simplify the use of basic shell syntax when describing specific actions performed by deployment scripts, three additional entities have been introduced into them: directives, helpers, annotations.

-# Directives
+### Directives
 Directives are exclusively an element of the root partition and are intended for global control of Walkman operating modes.
 Directives looks like: name@@@ parameter-1 [parameter-2 ... parameter-N].